How Much Does SEO Cost in the UK? [2026 Pricing Guide]

 Pros:

-• Easier to budget monthly marketing spend.
+Easier to set a monthly marketing budget.

 Cons:

-• You're tied to a contract (usually 3–6 months minimum).
+You are limited to a contract (usually 3-6 months minimum).

 3. Project-Based Pricing